AI-Assisted Research

 - Interview rapport and participant trust

-- Ambiguity, hesitation, and contradiction
+- Sitting with ambiguity and contradiction

 - Methodological judgment at every step